jvtoppa/DataStructs.jl/README.md

 # DataStructs.jl/
 A DS&amp;A package for Julia.
 Might contain other miscellaneous classic algorithms as well (WIP).
+Check out the wiki for documentation.

 Currently supported Data Structures: